ktbs/ktbs/doc/source/concepts/abstract_api.rst

     :rtype: uri

-.. function:: get_sync_status()
+.. function:: force_state_refresh()

-    Return "ok" if the resource is in sync with the data at its URI, else any other string describing the reason why it is not.

-    :rtype: str
+    Ensure this resource is up-to-date.
+    While remote resources are expected to perform best-effort to keep in sync with the server, it may sometimes be required to strongly ensure they are up-to-date.

+    For local resources, this is has obviously no effect.

 .. function:: get_readonly()